netgroup-polito/frog4-openstack-do/README_INSTALL.md

 If you are going to execute the OpenStack domain orchestrator on the JOLNET, set to true the parameter `jolnet_mode` in the section `[jolnet]`.
 In this section, you must also edit the parameter `jolnet_networks`, so that it contains the OpenStack networks to be used.

 Finally, in the `[openstack_orchestrator]` section, you have to set the field `identity_api_version` to `2`.

-## Domain description

-As mentioned above, the file `MyResourceDescription.json` contains the decsription of the domain, both from the *networking* (e.g., information about boundary interfaces) and *computing* (i.e., functional capabilities) points of view.

-Note that the functional capabilties should correspond to those available in the Datastore used by the OpenStack domain orchestrator.

 # Adding the WEB GUI on top of the SDN domain orchestrator